graghu782/TheLab/README.txt

 (NOT DONE)Menu that includes instructions, start button, join server, create server (NOT DONE)Players can move around and shoot
-(NOT DONE)A background that moves with the player
+(DONE)A background that moves with the player
 (NOT DONE)Characters have hitboxes
 (NOT DONE)Character animations
 (NOT DONE)A multiplayer mode allowing local players on the network to play each other